Section 07: Probability & Statistics

 Satisfied customers are about 2.7 times more likely to be repeat customers!

-The contingency table method from Session 07-05 is actually using this technique!
+Table method from Session 07-05 is exactly this technique!

 |---|---|---|---|

-For conditional probabilities, the denominator is the condition.
+For conditional prob., the denominator is always the condition total!

-Always say the condition in words before dividing.
+Always state the condition in words before choosing the denominator.

 |---|---|---|---|